FlashYisPro/PresburgerAutomaton/README.md

 If we want to input `-x1 - x2 + 2*x3 <= 10` , then it should be given as `-1*x1 + -1*x2 + 2*x3 <= 10`

+Also , there shound not be any parenthesis in the LHS of these atomic formulas.
+If there are, then they have to opended manually and then inputted to get the result.

+If we want to input `x1 - (x2 + x3)`, then it should be given as `x1 + -1*x2 + -1*x3`

 ## 1.3 Example
 ```python